Do butt exercises for women work? Yes, there are many butt workouts that work and I’ll share with you 8 that will help you get a better butt!

 - Lower the dumbbells back down again, and repeat.

-Do Butt Exercises Work?
+Do Butt Workouts Work?

 Whatever you choose to add and do, I hope your dreams of getting that bootylicious bottom comes true.